 Squamous Cell Carcinoma

-Basal cell carcinoma is the second most common type of skin cancer and begins in the squamous cells.
+Squamous cell carcinoma is the second most common type of skin cancer and begins in the squamous cells.
 It is more dangerous than basal cell carcinoma, as it can be more invasive and spread in the body.
 This means that treatment is essential.
 It is often characterized by the same features as basal cell carcinomas, such as a non-healing wound or a scaling patch, and is often caused by sun exposure and UV damage.

 Melanoma is one of the most dangerous types of skin cancer and occurs when the cells that produce melanin mutate and multiply.
 If caught early, melanoma is often curable, but unfortunately, it can be fatal within just a few months.
 Once it spreads, it can be very difficult to treat.